TACC/coe-332-sp21/docs/week10/deployments.rst

 Notice how the shell prompt changes after we issue the ``exec`` command -- we are now "inside" the container, and our prompt has changed to "root@hello-pvc-deployment-5b7d9775cb-xspn" to indicate we are the root user within the container.

-Let' issue some commands to look around:
+Let's issue some commands to look around:

 .. code-block:: bash